Are you wondering why this beginner refracting telescope costs more than some alternatives?

-This cheap refractor telescope is designed for the entry-level market with a large aperture for beginners to astronomy.
+This affordable refractor telescope is designed for the entry-level market with a large aperture for beginners to astronomy.
 To make it appealing, it also comes with an Amici prism for correct-image orientation viewing for instant suitability for terrestrial use.
-The Inspire also has a couple features that are unique to the scope that makes it especially user-friendly for beginners and an excellent telescope under $300.
+The Inspire also has a couple of features that are unique to the scope that makes it especially user-friendly for beginners and an excellent telescope under $300.

-Experienced users will find the Inspire lacking any serious quality to find a use for it, but beginners will find it acceptable for the many occasions they pull it out for.
+I think experienced users will find the Inspire lacking any serious quality to find a use for it, but beginners will find it acceptable for the many occasions they pull it out for.
 At some point, an upgrade will be required, but it will do the job for travel, terrestrial viewing, and seeing out into space as you get started on your new journey.

 How Does the Celestron Inspire 100AZ Perform?

 The Celestron Inspire is one of the cheaper refractors in the market that serves as a decent telescope for kids or for beginner astronomers.
 As a medium-fast telescope, it performs rather well for both low-power, wide-field viewing and high-power observations.